ndemont/push_swap/README.md

 - `--dst file` destination - saves the instructions in the precised file. (option for push_swap)
 - `--src file` source - reads the instructions from the precised file. (option for checker)

+- `tester.sh` - tests the number of operations and displays an error according tho the limits of your choice.
+-
 ## allowed functions

 - `write`